Swiss Society for the Common Good: Founding of the association

-The SGG saw itself as the heir to the Helvetic Society and pursued enlightened and patriotic goals based on the model of the Society for the Good and Charitable in Basel, founded in 1777.
+The SSCG saw itself as the heir to the Helvetic Society and pursued enlightened and patriotic goals based on the model of the Society for the Good and Charitable in Basel, founded in 1777.
 It placed the common good at the centre of its work and concentrated in its early decades on combating poverty through the promotion of education, upbringing, and economic progress.
-The liberal-minded members of the SGG, who were of both Reformed and Catholic backgrounds, promoted a reform-oriented forum for discussion among the political, economic, and spiritual elites, thereby contributing to national integration and supporting the state.
+The liberal-minded members of the SSCG, who were of both Reformed and Catholic backgrounds, promoted a reform-oriented forum for discussion among the political, economic, and spiritual elites, thereby contributing to national integration and supporting the state.

-The SGG was founded in Zurich in 1810 by a group of friends of Zurich city physician Hans Caspar Hirzel, who had issued an invitation to establish the organisation on behalf of the Zürcher Hülfsgesellschaft (Zurich Relief Society).
-Under the name Schweizerische Gemeinnützige Gesellschaft SGG, Société suisse d'utilité publique SSUP, Società svizzera di utilità pubblica, Società svizzra and ütil public, an association within the meaning of Article 60 ff. of the Swiss Civil Code has existed since 16 May 1810.
+The SSCG was founded in Zurich in 1810 by a group of friends of Zurich city physician Hans Caspar Hirzel, who had issued an invitation to establish the organisation on behalf of the Zürcher Hülfsgesellschaft (Zurich Relief Society).
+Under the name Schweizerische Gemeinnützige Gesellschaft SSCG, Société suisse d'utilité publique SSUP, Società svizzera di utilità pubblica, Società svizzra and ütil public, an association within the meaning of Article 60 ff. of the Swiss Civil Code has existed since 16 May 1810.
 Its registered office has been in Zurich since its foundation.